alfredcai/Coursera-Computational-NeuroScience/Week-6/Quiz/Computing-with-networks.md

 [] Since this model does not use a detailed description of individual cells, it does not account for the strength of individual synaptic connections.

 Answers:

+This model ignores the effects of synchrony and correlation between the input neurons.
+This model cannot adequately represent many of the dynamics of individual cells, such as the effect of the refractory period.2.1/3

 ## 6.